fdemmer/django-ace/README.rst

 django-ace is a fork of Kit Sunde's django-ace-editor by Bradley Ayers and continued by Julien Palard et al.

+This is another fork by Florian Demmer; Compare changelog and source to decide whether you need the changes or better use upstream.

 .. __: https://ace.c9.io